Shawn-Nichol/AndroidKotlinGuide/Views/CustomView/README.md

 - Canvas: to run the drawing commands.
 - Drawing commands: to indicate to the canvas what to draw.
 - Paint: descibe the colors and styles of the drawing.

+When creating a custom view you should follow these steps
+1) Save the current state of the canvas 'canvas.save()' The Activity context maintains a stack of drawing states.
+Drawing states consists of the current transformation matrix and the current clipping regioin.
+You can save teh crrent state, perform actions that change the drawing state such as translating or rotating the canvas and then restore the saved drawing state.
+2) Translate: move the orgin of the canvas and draw something in a new cordianate
+3) Transformations to the path
+4) Apply clipping
+5) Draw shapes
+6) Restore the previous canvas state.